Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Leemu didn’t remember doing that at all.
 "I’m… sorry?" he said, grappling with his memory and wondering if this was some strange kind of prank.
 It didn’t feel like a prank.
 And there was something… unsettling… in his memory.
 As though he could almost remember what Preed was talking about but it was slipping away whenever he thought about it.

 "I’ve never seen you eat so much!
-You wanted to help, and then you started acting strange...at least you were in a good mood."
+You wanted to help, and then you started acting strange... at least you were in a good mood."

 Leemu finally gave up and decided to settle for honesty. "...Preed, I don’t remember any of what you’re telling me."